Emily A. Buchholtz

 Emily A. Buchholtz is a vertebrate paleontologist, interested in morphology, evolution, and development at Wellesley College.
-She is best known for her published journal of The therian sternum at the lateral somitic frontier: Evolution of a composite structure alongside recognition as a AAAS fellow in 2015 and a current Gordon P. Lang and Althea P. Lang ‘26 Professor Emerita of Biological Sciences.
+She is best known for her published journal of The therian sternum at the lateral somitic frontier: Evolution of a composite structure alongside recognition as an AAAS fellow in 2015 and a current Gordon P. Lang and Althea P. Lang ‘26 Professor Emerita of Biological Sciences.

 Education

 Emily A. Buchholtz received her B.A. from College of Wooster, her M.A. from University of Wisconsin, and her Ph.D. from George Washington University.
 She is also an amateur cellist, and has been a member of the Cambridge Symphony Orchestra for 14 years.
 While retired, Emily A. Buchholtz has multiple projects in progress at Wellesley College.

 Research

-Buchholtz studies vertebrate paleontology with interest in morphology, evolution and development.
+Buchholtz studies vertebrate paleontology with an interest in morphology, evolution and development.
 Her interests are within the patterns of morphological diversity during the embryological development of the individual and during the evolution of lineages over geologic time.
 Her previous work examined transformations of the column in terrestrial lineages that secondarily adopted aquatic lifestyles: sirenians, ichthyosaurs, and whales.
 Her more recent work has concentrated on the developmental processes by which the mammalian vertebral column has become progressively more regionalized over evolutionary time.
 Her most well known published research suggests that "Sternal morphology suggests that the therian sternum is a casestudy of evolutionary tinkering."
 She is also a current member of the Society of Vertebrate Paleontology.